 Entry into the Program can be from one of several routes: after first year in the Faculties of Applied Science or Science at UBC, or from any recognized institution that provides feeder programs to UBC Engineering.

 ENPH students all take an interdisciplinary set of core courses which are deeply rooted in math and physics, but include courses in a wide variety of engineering areas.

 Numerous specializations are available within Engineering Physics, by appropriate choice of several technical electives.
 These include specializations in Mechanical Engineering, Electrical Engineering, Bioengineering, Biophysics, Applied Physics, Applied Mathematics, Materials Engineering, Astronomy, and Technology Entrepreneurship among others.
 Technical electives for these specializations will be chosen from a list of relevant courses or by approval of the program director.
-Exchange programs with other world-class universities can be arranged through the UBC Go Global Office.

 Specialization is only limited by the range of available courses, and can be tailored to suit each student’s specific goals.